-The tire pressure sensors mounted in the wheels are not designed to be used in aftermarket wheels.
+The tire pressure sensors mounted in the wheels (originally installed on your vehicle) are not designed to be used in aftermarket wheels.

-The use of wheels or tires not recommended by Ford Motor Company may affect the operation of your tire pressure monitoring system (if equipped).
+The use of wheels or tires not recommended by Ford Motor Company may affect the operation of your tire pressure monitoring system.

 If the TPMS indicator is flashing, your TPMS is malfunctioning.
-Your replacement tire might be incompatible with your TPMS, or some component of the TPMS may be damaged (if equipped).
+Your replacement tire might be incompatible with your TPMS, or some component of the TPMS may be damaged.